Luciano Cigno

-Luciano Cigno (born 29 February 1988 in Argentina) is an Argentinean footballer who last played for Empire Club in Barbados.
+Luciano Cigno (born 29 February 1988) is an Argentinean footballer who last played for Empire Club in Barbados.

 Career

 Cigno started his senior career with Club Atlético Vélez Sarsfield.
 In 2012, he signed for Club Almagro in the Argentinean Primera B Metropolitana, where he made twenty-one appearances and scored two goals.
 After that, he played for Sportivo Dock Sud, Maccabi Ahi Nazareth, Club Atlético Ciclón, Sacachispas Fútbol Club, Old Road, and Empire Club.